openedx/openedx-webhooks/README.rst

   people (or Arbisoft).
 The "committer:true" flag indicates core committers.

-- Core committer pull request handling: a different welcome message is used, OSPR issues are started in the "Engineering Review" status, and "core committer" GitHub and Jira labels are applied.
+- Core committer pull request handling: a different welcome message is used, OSPR issues are started in the "Open edX Community Review" status, and "core committer" GitHub and Jira labels are applied.